daynyus02/railway_tracker/pipelines/incidents-data/README.md

 - `test_extract_incidents.py` - Tests for the extract script.
 - `transform_incidents.py` - Transforms and filters extracted data.
 - `test_transform_incidents.py` - Tests for the transform script.
+- `load_incidents.py` - Loads new incidents into the database, updates updated incidents in the database, and skips incidents already present.
+- `test_load_incidents.py` - Tests for the load script.
 - `conftest.py` - Contains fixtures for the tests.